Can dogs eat cranberries?

-Vitamin E: This is a fat soluble vitamin which helps provide better cell function and improves cell metabolism.
+Vitamin E: This is a fat-soluble vitamin that helps provide better cell function and improves cell metabolism.
 It helps in membrane stabilization which is an important factor in pain management for certain dogs.
-Finally, it helps keep the nerve, liver and brain cells healthy!
+Finally, it helps keep the nerve, liver, and brain cells healthy!

 Vitamin K: Vitamin K allows better coagulation and blood clotting abilities.
 This is important in case of any unexpected cuts or injuries where the blood needs to form clots to avoid excessive blood clots.

 Number 3: Minerals

 Just like vitamins, minerals are needed by the body sparingly to help promote a healthier lifestyle.

 In dogs, the following are some of the minerals provided by cranberries, and their potential benefits.